emailandiee-mje/invoice-manager/LOOKER_STUDIO_GUIDE.md

 CASE
   WHEN Invoice Date >= DATE(2025, 11, 1) THEN DATE(2025, 11, 1)
   WHEN Invoice Date >= DATE(2025, 1, 1) THEN DATE(2025, 1, 1)
+  -- Fallback for any invoices dated before the first known markup period.
+  -- This should be your earliest effective date.
   ELSE DATE(2025, 1, 1)
 END
 ```